East India Textiles

 North East has the distinctive distinction of being the sole region manufacturing four kinds of silk-like Mulberry, Oak Tasar, Muga and Eri.

-India is the largest cotton producing country in the world.
+India is the 2nd largest cotton-producing and the largest cotton exporting country.
 The Indian cotton fabric production is about 6,188,000 tons per year.

 There are ten major cotton-growing states which are divided into three zones, viz. north zone, central zone and south zone.